Hiking the Mokulēʻia Trail on the North Shore of Oʻahu, Hawaiʻi

 Distance (Roundtrip): 6.2 miles / 10.0 km

-I say this because, much like the Kuaokalā Trail located further west in the mountain range, the Mokulēʻia Trail is one of a few where the trailhead begins high up in the mountains already, making the trail’s access seem more intimidating compared to other North Shore adventures, such as the Kaunala Trail.
+I say this because, much like the Kuaokalā Trail located just to the west, the Mokulēʻia Trail is one of a few day hikes on the island where the trailhead begins high in the mountains, making the trail’s access seem more intimidating compared to other North Shore adventures, such as the Kaunala Trail in Pūpūkea.

-By this, I mean that to hike the Mokulēʻia Trail, you need to consider one of two ways to access the trail.
-The first and easiest method is to hike the trail while camping at the nearby Peacock Flats, which takes away the need to hike to the trailhead.
+By this, I mean that hiking the Mokulēʻia Trail involves choosing between one of two options.
+The first and easiest option is to hike the trail is to do it while camping at Peacock Flats atop the Mokulēʻia Access Road.
+This takes away the need to hike to the trailhead.

-The second and more practical method is to hike in via the 3.6-mile (5.8 km) Mokulēʻia Access Road from the North Shore because this method doesn’t require any advanced planning.
+However, the second and more practical option is to hike in on the 3.6-mile (5.8 km) Mokulēʻia Access Road from the North Shore because this method doesn’t require any advanced planning.
+This is the option that I recommend because it’s a lot easier than it initially sounds, and it makes the Mokulēʻia Trail that much more accessible.

-Furthermore, the distance above is only the distance from the Mokulēʻia Trailhead in the Waiʻanae Mountains, not the unofficial trailhead at Peacock Flats.
-It doesn’t include the 3.6 mile-(5.8 km) hike up the access road from the North Shore or the 0.5 miles (0.8 km) from Peacock Flats to the trailhead.
+In any case, the distance above is only the distance from the Mokulēʻia Trailhead in the Waiʻanae Mountains, not the unofficial trailhead at Peacock Flats.
+It doesn’t include the 3.6 mile-(5.8 km) hike up the Access Road from the North Shore or the 0.5 miles (0.8 km) from Peacock Flats to the trailhead.

-In all, the roundtrip distance from the North Shore is 14.4 miles (23.2 km), but hiking the Mokulēʻia Trail from this direction is not as bad as it may seem, as 8.2 miles (13.2 km) are simply walking on a road to get to and from the actual trailhead.
-That’s 7.2 miles (11.6 km) on the access road and 1 mile (1.6 km) roundtrip on the road past Peacock Flats.
+In all, the roundtrip distance from the North Shore is 14.4 miles (23.2 km), but hiking the Mokulēʻia Trail from this direction is not as bad as this long distance makes it seem, given that 8.2 miles (13.2 km) of the hike are simply walking on a road to get to and from the actual trailhead.
+That breaks down to 7.2 miles (11.6 km) on the Access Road and 1.0 mile (1.6 km) roundtrip on the road past Peacock Flats.

 Mokulēʻia Trailhead Parking